Lots of storage attached to your network.

-I was running a dedicated NAS for a while, but then took it down.
+I was running a dedicated NAS for a while, but I took it down.
 Once I understood what it really was, I decided I didn’t need one, and replaced it with a repurposed general purpose PC.

 Become a Patron of Ask Leo! and go ad-free!

 A Network Attached Storage is a device — it might be a specific device or a re-purposed PC — dedicated to sharing disk space on a local network.
 NAS devices often need no screen, keyboard, or mouse, being administered across the same network they’re connected to.
 NAS devices can provide an easy way to share lots of information across multiple machines, as well as being a great way to re-purpose an older machine.

 I like to describe a NAS device as a PC without the PC.